2-Way Radio Communication Etiquette and Protocols

 Negative – Same as “No”.

-Out – Communication is over and the channel is available for others.
+Out – Communication is over and no answer is required or expected.
+The channel is available for others.

 Radio Check – What is my signal strength?
 Can you hear me?

 Read you loud & clear – Response to “Radio Check”.
-Means your transmission signal is good.
+This means the transmission signal is good.

 Come in – You are asking the other party to acknowledge they hear you.